The 2030 Agenda for Sustainable Development

 Taking stock: where do we stand at present?

-Ten years after the the 2030 Agenda was adopted, it is clear that we have made insufficient global progress.
+With four years left to implement the 2030 Agenda, it is clear that we have made insufficient global progress.
 To illustrate:

 Grafische Darstellung eines Diagramms.
 Im Vordergrund ist ein Ausrufezeichen.